bartboogmans/comFrame/README.md

   <img src="https://user-images.githubusercontent.com/5917472/225585663-8054c647-83d7-4b90-abb3-9ec3994ab30f.png" />
 </p>

-Interfaces described in this document are prone to change.
-Anyone can choose freely to ignore these guidelines as they see fit, but it is preferred to follow this standard to make modules / projects as compatible to one another as possible.
+These guidelines are aimed to help people get access to RAS systems and encourage alignment of interfaces between projects/modules.
+Anyone can choose freely to ignore these guidelines as they see fit, but it is preferred to follow this standard enhance component compatibility.

 ## Namespaces
 The table below shows identifiers are used for our vessels.
 These names are commonly used when something needs to refer to a specific ship, such as ROS topics.